WenniDev/hachimi-hachimi.github.io/docs/hachimi/built-in-gui.md

 - **Soft restart:** Triggers an error in the game and forces the user to confirm a restart, which simply resets itself to the title screen.
 This is a quick way to apply some graphics settings that otherwise wouldn't apply until you actually closed the game and opened it back up again. **Obviously, don't use it while you're playing, you can't cancel it.**
 - **Open in-game browser:** (Android only) This is actually relatively safe to use, it just opens up the in-game browser, which can be used to browse the web (~~or play DOOM~~) without leaving the game.
 Opens up Google by default, can be configured.
 It's listed here because it may interfere with the game's dialog system.
 Just don't open it up while the game is trying to prompt you for something else.
+- **Toggle game UI:** Enable/disable all of the currently active game UI objects.
+Any objects created after the toggle was activated will not be affected.
+Might restore the UI active states incorrectly (e.g. enabling objects that weren't supposed to be on) but shouldn't cause any harm in most cases.